spearwolf/signalize/docs/AdvancedGuide.md

 ### Delay effect by batching

-By _batching_ we can control this behavior:
+By _batching_ we can control this behavior.
+Within a batch context, no effect is executed until the batch is closed.
+This also applies to nested batches, of course.
+After the batch, all affected effects will be called again - but of course only if their signals have changed!

 ```ts
 import { batch } from 'signaler-effectus';